Cooking My Dreams

 • Italian Herbs.
 Sage, Rosemary, Thyme, and Bay Leaves are added to give more depth of flavor to the sauce.
 Ideally, you want them fresh and nicely tied with kitchen twine so you can easily remove it after the sauce is ready.
 Otherwise, substitute it with one teaspoon of mixed Italian herbs.

-How to make the traditional Bolognese Beef Ragù
+How to make the authentic Bolognese Sauce

 minced pancetta cooking in a pan